Reflection groups and cones of sums of squares: Invariant sums of squares

 \begin{definition} Let $G$ be a finite reflection group and $\theta$ an irreducible representation.
-We write $h_k^{\vartheta}$ for the multiplicity of $\theta$ in $(\R[\underline{X}]_G^{\theta})_k$, i.e., the multiplicity of $\theta$ in the isotypic decomposition of the subspace of forms of degree $k$ in the coinvariant algebra. \end{definition}

-\begin{cor} Let $G$ be a finite reflection group and $\theta$ be an irreducible representation.
+We write $h_k^{\vartheta}$ for the multiplicity of $\theta$ in $(\R[\underline{X}]_G^{\theta})_k$, i.e., the multiplicity of $\theta$ in the isotypic decomposition of the subspace of forms of degree $k$ in the coinvariant algebra. \end{definition} We recall that $N_G(d)$ denotes the vector space dimension of $G$-invariant forms of degree $d$ \ref{cor:1}. \begin{cor} Let $G$ be a finite reflection group and $\theta$ be an irreducible representation.
 Then the multiplicity of the corresponding irreducible representation in the $G$-module $H_{n,d}$ equals

 \end{cor}